wilmix7/NSLASH/README.md

 Advantages:
 ----------

-a)  Mostly   Used   in  Software  Developement,  JAVA(Jdk1.6) technolgy,Mobile,  and  Cloud  Computing.
+a)  Mostly   Used   in  Software  Developement,Mobile,  and  Cloud  Computing.

 b)  NSLASH  generates   the  combined  output  of  C Program  and